Hurricane Luis: Atlantic Canada

-On September 11, a rogue wave triggered by Luis slammed the Queen Elizabeth 2 ocean liner when it was about 200 nmi south of eastern Newfoundland.
+On September 11, a rogue wave triggered by the remnants of Hurricane Luis slammed the Queen Elizabeth 2 ocean liner when it was about 200 nmi south of eastern Newfoundland.
 A nearby Canadian buoy recorded a 98 ft at roughly the same time.
 Although the ship did not sustain any significant damage, its arrival in New York was delayed considerably.

-Throughout eastern Newfoundland, the system dropped 2.4 to 4.7 in of rain at its landfall as a Category 1.
+Throughout eastern Newfoundland, the system dropped 2.4 to 4.7 in of rain at its landfall as a Category 3-equivelant post-tropical cyclone.
 Northwesterly winds there gusted to 81 mph.
 The storm caused minor damage to the large province, with flooding costing an estimated $500,000 in damages.
 One storm-related death was reported in Canada.

 Aftermath

 Antigua, Barbuda, Dominica and St. Kitts and Nevis

 Several bodies of the United Nations contributed financially to the rebuilding of areas affected by Hurricane Luis.
 The Office for the Coordination of Human Affairs provided $50,000 in emergency funds to the nation of Antigua and Barbuda, as well as the Netherlands Antilles, while the United Nations Development Programme provided an additional $50,000 to Barbados and the Netherlands Antilles.
 The Children's Fund additionally provided a cash grant of $20,000 to all affected islands, and the Educational, Scientific and Cultural Organization contributed $20,000 to Antigua and Barbuda, $15,000 to Dominica, and $5,000 to St. Kitts and Nevis for the purposes of rebuilding schools.
 The Organization of American States, meanwhile, provided an emergency cash grant of $250,000 to Antigua and Barbuda, Dominica, and St. Kitts and Nevis.

 The Government of the Bahamas provided $50,000 to affected areas, while the Government of Canada donated $149,253 to the Pan American Health Organization and $44,760 to the impacted region.
 They were joined by a $150,000 donation from the Government of Japan and $15,873 from the Government of Spain.
 Antigua and Barbuda received $37,593 from the Government of Australia, $200,000 from the Government of France, and $32,942 from the Government of New Zealand.
 The Government of Germany provided $52,817 in emergency funds to St. Kitts and Nevis, while the Government of the Netherlands contributed $15.2 million in emergency and recovery funds to the Netherlands Antilles.
 The Government of Norway provided $50,000 in cash assistance to Antigua and Barbuda and St. Kitts and Nevis.

 While most of the support was entirely financial, given in emergency and recovery funds, the European Community Humanitarian Aid Office provided relief goods, such as plastic sheeting, water containers, blankets, and basic medical supplies worth $1.2 million.
 The Government of Jamaica deployed military recovery teams to affected regions to assist with rehabilitation and cleanup efforts.